fbpx

 Fecal Indicator Bacteria (FIB)

 Bacteria contamination plaguing Florida waterways has arguably reached a crisis point.
-For example, Billy’s Creek, a tributary flowing into the Caloosahatchee near downtown Fort Myers, has long been a hot spot for Enterococci bacteria.
-Enterococcus is used as an indicator of fecal contamination which can carry disease-spreading bacterium such as E. Coli.
+For example, Billy’s Creek and Manuel’s Branch, tributaries flowing into the Caloosahatchee near downtown Fort Myers, have long been a hot spot for Enterococci bacteria.
+Enterococcus is used as an indicator of fecal contamination which can carry disease-spreading bacteria, viruses and parasites.

 Independent testing of several Lee County waterways is routinely performed by Calusa Waterkeeper staff and volunteer rangers.
 Test results are determined in our independent lab and at Florida Gulf Coast University (FGCU) depending on the number of samples.
 Calusa Waterkeeper’s close watch of local creeks has compelled more monitoring by the Florida Department of Environmental Protection.